-Spring is here, and as the days grow warmer and longer, we’ll be in the yard more, putting in new plants and caring for the ones we already have.
+Spring is here.
+And now, as the days grow warmer and longer, we will be in the yard more, putting in new plants and caring for the ones we already have.

-You may think that pets and gardens don’t mix, but we’re here to tell you they can — done right.
-Here’s some expert advice on how to create a pet-safe garden.
+You may think that pets and gardens don’t mix, but we’re here to tell you they can — when done right.

 Part 1: Common Garden Plants That Could Kill Your Pet